Part 1 - Overview

 10 The Authorisation Framework also helps us to assess training programmes/courses against the four FBT principles.
 It sets out the requirements for each mandatory component of Bar training in order to ensure that everyone who successfully completes one of the permitted pathways meets the requirements set out in the Professional Statement for barristers and is able to demonstrate that they have met the minimum standard to be allowed to start practising as a barrister.

-11 Once authorised, AETOs will be expected to follow any requirements set out in relevant supporting documents and will be subject to ongoing supervision by us.
+11 Once authorised, AETOs are expected to follow any requirements set out in relevant supporting documents and will be subject to ongoing supervision by us.

 The Memorandum of Understanding with the Inns of Court